Lightning never strikes the same place twice, until it does, and you're in a rocket to the moon.

 Big projects like launching a spacecraft often require quick thinking with a limited amount of information, conducted under an unearthly level of pressure.
 There are of course the simple human errors, like the little typo led to the detonation of a Mariner rocket in 1962, or the metric system mix-up that lost a Mars rover.
 Throw in one of spaceflight's biggest X factors—dangerous weather like lightning and cold snaps—and it's easy for tiny mistakes to turn catastrophic.

 Since Mission Control had no access to the capsule's data, assessing the problem fell, in part, to the astronauts.
 Conrad's hand hovered near the abort lever.
 Procedures dictated that in the event of a power failure, the astronauts could abort the launch themselves.
 They could have tried to flip switches, in the hope that things would come back on.
+But significantly, while the astronauts were in the dark, they didn't jump to conclusions.
+They didn't act.

 "One of the rules of space flight is you don't make any switch-a-roos with that electrical system unless you've got a good idea why you're doing it," Bean explained later.
 "If you don't have power at all, you might change a couple of switches to see what will happen.
 When you have power and everything is working, you don't want to switch too much.
 I didn't have any idea what had happened.
 I wasn't aware anything had taken place outside of the spacecraft.
 I was visualizing something down in the electrical systems."

 Miles below, John Aaron, a 24-year-old NASA engineer who hailed from Oklahoma, stared into his monitor and its garbled data.
+As the environmental control engineer, or EECOM, he was responsible for knowing everything about the spacecraft's electrical systems.

 Approximately fifty seconds after his screen had first scrambled, he calmly issued a suggestion to his Mission Control colleagues.